SILENT-GUO/SILENT-GUO.github.io/_portfolio/portfolio-5.md

 ---
-title: "Accelarate LLM generation by multi-threading"
+title: "5.
+Accelarate LLM generation by multi-threading"
 excerpt: "Accelarate the matrix-vertor multiplication by multi-threading Using C"
 collection: portfolio
 ---